 To support your messaging strategy, you’ll need a comprehensive marketing plan that helps your team align around market focus, top differentiators, competitive landscape, budget, annual goals, and key metrics.
 You may discover that you don’t have the right level of expertise in-house to guide this process and lead execution.
 You may not be ready to hire a full-time VP of Marketing, but a fractional marketing leader can be a great solution to help bridge this period of growth in your business, offering all the experience of an executive marketing leader, on a part-time, flexible basis.

 When “best-kept secret” businesses make the decision to come out from hiding and grow with intention, they often recognize that their operational systems also need a refresh.
 The way they’ve managed business planning, human resources, communications, operations, finance, and culture may not be well-poised to support growth at scale.
-For these businesses, EOS® – the Entrepreneurial Operating System® (based on the book Traction by Gino Wickman), provides a proven methodology with a complete set of simple concepts and practical tools to help growth-oriented companies systematically and permanently improve.

 You’re taking steps to share your brand with the world, which puts you in a stronger position to grow.
 But brand and messaging can’t be “set and forget”.
 As you grow, your business will continue to change and so should your story.